 - Every group will also work with language supervisors.
 Language supervisors will provide feedback to the groups about language and stylistic issues of their assignments.
 They will guide groups on how to write research projects throughout the course.
 The groups will have lectures and tutorials with language supervisors (for more detailed information, please see the course document prepared by the language supervisorâs on the MOODLE page of the course).

-- Groups will present their posters in Poster Presentation Day which will be held one week before the panel day.
+- Groups will present their posters on Poster Presentation Day, which will be held one week before the panel day.
 The posters will be graded by content supervisors.